 LISTEN TO THE FULL EPISODE ON:

-DJ Olojo is a real estate investor, Realtor, podcast host of "The Foreclosure Fix" and Managing Director of ASO Custom Homes, LLC.
-His mission is to help 1 Million homeowners successfully navigate foreclosure.
-With more than 15 years of real estate experience, including purchasing foreclosure properties on the courthouse steps, he is the go-to expert on residential foreclosure.
-He also is the author of the book, "The Foreclosure Fix: 12 Proven Steps To Beat The Bank, Escape Foreclosure, and Turn Your Property Into A Profitable Asset."
+Meet DJ Olojo, a seasoned real estate investor, Realtor, and host of the popular podcast "The Foreclosure Fix."
+As the Managing Director of ASO Custom Homes, LLC, DJ has dedicated over 15 years to helping homeowners navigate the challenging landscape of foreclosure.
+His mission is ambitious yet noble: to assist 1 million homeowners in overcoming foreclosure.
+Drawing from his extensive experience, which includes purchasing foreclosure properties on courthouse steps, DJ has become the ultimate authority on residential foreclosure.
+He is also the author of "The Foreclosure Fix: 12 Proven Steps To Beat The Bank, Escape Foreclosure, and Turn Your Property Into A Profitable Asset," a comprehensive guide offering practical advice and strategies to help homeowners regain control of their financial futures.

 In this episode, you will be able to: